(Note: this is a work in progress—check back frequently as we update this page!)

 Clipped Planchet: Disc Clip

 This clip is defined as being a clip so small, it can only be seen on the rim or in the "shift" of metal on the edge, but which does not effect the coin's diameter in any way.
-So for example, youl might see a small dimple of metal missing on the rim, but the coin would still be perfectly "round."
+So for example, you might see a small dimple of metal missing on the rim, but this type of mint error coins would still be perfectly "round."
 On a clad coin , you will see a visible "shift" in the layers of metal on the edge where the disc clip is, but the coin will still be completely round.

 Clipped Planchet: Straight Clip

 A straight clip occurs when the blanking dies punch out blanks from one of the 4 edges of the planchet strip in such a way that they overlap one of the edges of the planchet strip.
 The punched out planchet will have a straight edged clip, call a straight clip.

 Clipped Planchet: Outside Corner Clip

 If the blanking dies overlap one of the corners of the planchet strip, the result will be an outside corner clip.
 The coin will have an approximately right angle shaped clip protruding from the coin.
 A rare clip type.

 Clipped Planchet: Elliptical Clip

 Clipped Planchet: Incomplete Clip

 This error occurs when the blanking press is punching out blanks, and does not punch all the way through the planchet strip, and then retracts.
 Then the planchet strip is not advanced forward all the way, resulting in the blanking press punching out planchets which overlapped the previously only partially punched out planchets, leaving an arching line across both sides of the coin.
 Examples are known with multiple incomplete clips on the same coin.